hujhax/austin-improv-wiki/Theatres/The New Movement Theater.md

 On March 3rd 2012, a second theater space opened in New Orleans, Louisiana.
 Trew and Nelson moved back to New Orleans shortly afterwards.

 In the Spring of 2018, Trew and Nelson transferred ownership of the Austin theater to members of the TNM ATX community, leaving them to solely run their New Orleans space as The New Movement.
-The theater in Austin rebranded itself as [[Fallout Theater]].
+The theater in Austin rebranded itself as [[Theatres/Fallout Theater|Fallout Theater]].

 ## Shows
 * *[[Shows/Austin Comedy Hour|Austin Comedy Hour]]*